 A few hours is okay, but overnight?
 Don’t do it.

 How long should you beat the cake batter?

 No matter what cake you are baking, it’s always a good idea not to overmix your batter.
 The exact time varies depending on the cake you are baking but generally speaking, it should be anywhere between two to six minutes.

 You made it through!
-I hope now that you’ve finished reading this article, you know exactly how different types of cake batter is supposed to look like.
+I hope now that you’ve finished reading this article, you know exactly what different types of cake batter consistencies.
 Again, don’t judge a cake batter too early because you never know, it might not look right to you but it can still turn out to be a perfect cake.

 If you have any other questions regarding cake batter, just let me know in the comments!About Angie